42ft Watson-class lifeboat

-The 42ft Watson-class was a class of non self-righting displacement hull lifeboat built between 1954 and 1962 and operated by the Royal National Lifeboat Institution (RNLI) around the coasts of the United Kingdom and Ireland between 1954 and 1987.
+The 42ft Watson-class was a class of non self-righting displacement hull lifeboat, built between 1954 and 1962, and operated by the Royal National Lifeboat Institution (RNLI) around the coasts of the United Kingdom and Ireland between 1954 and 1987.

 History

 The 42ft Watson was the final example of the medium-sized Watson type lifeboat built primarily for slipway launching at those stations where physical boathouse constraints and/or slipway strength precluded the use of the longer and heavier types.

-They were historically significant in being the first RNLI boats to be fitted with commercially available engines rather than the RNLI designed types previously used.
-The prototype, William Taylor of Oldham (ON 907) went on station at Coverack in Cornwall in July 1954 and served there until May 1972 as the final all-weather lifeboat at the station.
+The prototype, William Taylor of Oldham (ON 907) went on station at in Cornwall in July 1954 and served there until May 1972, as the final All-weather lifeboat at the station.

 In 1957 a version was developed suitable for beach launching.
 This had a widened (beam 12ft 3in) and strengthened hull to take the rigours of launching over skids.